A Django app for sending newsletter by email to a contact list.

 So it is recommanded to create a cronjob for launching this command every hours for example.

-Then register this module, admin and contenttypes in your INSTALLED_APPS section your project settings.
+Then register maja_newsletter, admin, contenttypes and tagging in the INSTALLED_APPS section of your project’s settings.

 In your project urls.py adding this following line to include the newsletter’s urls for serving the newsletters in HTML.